Processing Knowledge

 Decanning

-When decanning is complete, the loose ceramic is crushed, milled, and commingled.
-The result is a homogenous powder with equal particle size, which means each particle has an equal chance of being analyzed.
+The loose ceramic is then crushed, milled, and commingled.
+The result is a homogenous powder with equal particle size.
+That means each particle has an equal chance of being analyzed.
 Once the crushing and milling phase is over, multiple samples are taken for laboratory analysis.

 Assay